mdlacasse/Owl/README.md

 required minimum distributions, maturation rules for Roth accounts and conversions, social security rules, etc.

+Among open-source retirement planning tools, Owl stands out for its unmatched capabilities and the rigor of its financial modeling.
+While the full API rewards those willing to invest time, the Streamlit web interface provides an accessible entry point for all users.

 There are three ways to run Owl (from easiest to more complex):

 1) **Streamlit Hub:** Run Owl remotely as hosted on the Streamlit Community Cloud at